OmneBonum/dsu/_posts/2020-07-09-problems-solved.md

 Wherever a DSUp legislature is set up, both of these problems are solved.

 This is because of the system of tiered delegation.
 Each group appoints a delegate from among their number to represent them in all matters before the DSUL.
 One beauty of this is that you are never more than a few steps away from your member of congress, and information can flow back and forth between you.
 But another beauty is that no one 'runs for office' in the traditional sense.
 The tiers of representation create a kind of a sieve, if you will.
 The best and the brightest, at each tier of delegation, are shaken out and fall into the next one, where, once again, the best of the best make their way to the next tier.
-Of course, this process is not one of 'shaking.'
-That's just a metaphor.
 Each delegate is elected by their peers to the next tier of the DSUL.
 And 'the best of the best' is subjective.
-One tranche of the DSUL might elevate an individual that you personally think is an idiot.
+One tranche of your D-Leg might elevate an individual that you personally think is an idiot.
 That's just the way it is.
 That's human nature.
 The DSUp project is not trying to [change human nature]({% post_url 2020-06-30-changing-human-nature %})

 Let's dig down into what this 'sieve' effect will do.
 It will never be the case that a certain political party says to the constituency at large, through some sort of mass media campaign, "This is the one!
 If you are a member of our party, vote for this one!"
 If a small group of people with a lot of money get together and say, "We want this person!" they have a difficult task ahead of them that doesn't involve how they spend their money.
 Whoever they 'like' has to join the DSUL and then make their way through the process of delegation to the tier closest to the representative, and then be nominated by that group to become the next candidate on the ballot in the regular election to office.